KathrynLaing/DQ-Pruning/README.md

 This makes the total number of tested functions 13.

+In ARXIV LINK, for each pruning option, only one function's performance was presented.
+For those pruning methods with multiple prioritisation options, it is the function that uses rank pruning that is presented in the paper.
+The reasoning for this is given below in the Results Plots section.

 ## R Functions
 The R functions to answer dominance queries using these different functions are given in the R Script `DominanceTestingFunctions.R`.
 Suppose we wish to answer the dominance query 'o1>o2 ?' (o1, o2 outcomes) for the CP-net N.